 Pressure tests are necessary to ensure that equipment is safe for use but the tests themselves carry inherent risks, such as loss of containment, damage to assets and even serious injury and death.
 By working safely with pressurised equipment, you can help to reduce the risk of an incident occurring at your workplace.

 What standards are referenced in the course?

-This course does not contain reference to specific legislation or laws but is written to current HSE guidelines industry best practice and company procedures.
+This course does not contain reference to specific legislation or laws but is written to current HSE guidelines industry best practices and company procedures.

 Is there an assessment?

-Once you have completed the course, you will be asked a series of questions to check your knowledge and understanding.
+Once you have completed the course, you will be asked questions to check your knowledge and understanding.
 These are based on the learning objectives for the course and have a pass mark of 100%.

 • Explain why we use pressure testing